ROCm/hipBLASLt/docs/ext-reference.rst

                                                 GemmInputs&      inputs,
                                                 GemmProblemType& problemtype);

-The user can also importing problems from hipblasLt APIs after the instance is created, note that this may overwrite the problem type of the instance.
+You can also import problems from hipblasLt APIs after the instance is created.
+Note that this may overwrite the problem type of the instance.

 .. code-block:: c++